Malcolm Davis, Artist, Papers A&M 4263

 Biographical / Historical

 Malcolm Herbert Davis, Jr. (1937-2011) was an internationally acclaimed ceramic artist who first began working with clay at the age of forty.
-Previously, Davis served as a campus minister at the Ecumenical Campus Ministry George Washington University in Washington, D.C.
+Previously, Davis served as a campus minister at the Ecumenical Campus Ministry, George Washington University in Washington, D.C.
 He was also a well-known social activist.
 A graduate of Union Theological Seminary in New York City and ordained United Church of Christ clergy, he considered his life in clay as a continued ministry.
 According to Davis, the making of pots was "a way to celebrate the mundane rituals of daily life and to make them holy."

 Davis was most well-known for the shino glaze recipe (known as "Malcolm's Shino") that he developed, which is still in use by potters in the United States and Europe.

 Davis first exhibited his ceramics in 1991 at the Greenwich House Nancy Hartsock Gallery in New York City.
-His work was also featured at the Philadelphia Museum of Art Craft Show, the Smithsonian Craft Show, the American Craft Council Shows, and was a regular participant in the Annual Pottery Invitational for over 30 years.
-His work can be found in numerous museum collections, including the American Craft Museum (New York City), the American Museum of Ceramic Art (Pomona, CA), The Chein-Joseph International Museum of Ceramic Art (Alfred, NY), Mobach Collection (Utrecht, Holland) and a permanent collection in Yixing, China.
+His work was also featured at the Philadelphia Museum of Art Craft Show, the Smithsonian Craft Show, and the American Craft Council Shows, and he was a regular participant in the Annual Pottery Invitational for over 30 years.
+His work can be found in numerous museum collections, including the American Craft Museum (New York City), the American Museum of Ceramic Art (Pomona, CA), the Chein-Joseph International Museum of Ceramic Art (Alfred, NY), Mobach Collection (Utrecht, Holland) and a permanent collection in Yixing, China.
 He was the recipient of numerous awards, including four grants from the DC Commission on the Arts and Humanities.

 Known internationally for his functional porcelain shinoware, Davis taught and lectured widely throughout the U.S., Canada, and Italy.
 He was also featured in over 15 books and publications in the U.S. and Europe.